patpatchpatrick/ApexPigeon/README.md

 User input for all screens in the game are controlled using an "InputProcessor" and/or the mobile device accelerometer (if the game is played on a mobile device).
 An InputProcessor is essentially a Libgdx class which reads and provides the user input so that it can be used to manipulate objects in the game accordingly.
 The accelerometer is the tool that reads which direction the mobile device is tilted and the angle that it is tilted.
 An AccelerometerController class was created to help process accelerometer input for the game.

-The Alpha Pigeon game uses very simple user controls.
+The Apex Pigeon game uses very simple user controls.
 The keyboard, mouse or accelerometer (if using a mobile device) can be used to control the direction that the Pigeon moves.
 If a key is pressed, a constant force is applied to the center of the Pigeon object's body depending on which key was pressed.
 If the mouse is clicked on the screen, a constant force is applied to the Pigeon object.
 The force's magnitude and angle are calculated using a vector between the Pigeon's location and the click location.
 If the mobile device is tilted and the accelerometer is being used, a force is applied to the Pigeon proportional to the tilt of the accelerometer.
 The accelerometer input is adjusted based on the orientation of the particular mobile device.
 (Note: there is a SettingsScreen which allows the user to enable/disable the accelerometer and touch input as well as adjust the input sensitivity)  Examples of the input control setup can be seen below:

 *Input Processor (Keys)*